cdlugos03/ENGT481/README.md

 **Things to be careful of:**
  - printing to terminal takes a surprising amount of time.
 Minimize print statements in the control loop, and round float values
+ - Make sure to power down the raspberry pi properly.
+If you just cut the power, it could cause it to corrupt the github.

 **Helpful resources:**